MrImmortal09/CSITTeam004/Assignment1/SRS.md

 ### 1.3 Overview

-The Instagram Competitor will feature an intuitive user interface, robust back-end architecture, and seamless integration with third-party services like cloud storage and push notifications.
+Pixello will feature an intuitive user interface, robust back-end architecture, and seamless integration with third-party services like cloud storage and push notifications.
 The system will be scalable to accommodate a growing user base, reliable with minimal downtime, and secure to protect user data and privacy.

 ---